-It is well-known that non-comparison-based techniques can allow us to sort n elements in $o(n \log n)$ time on a Random-Access Machine (RAM).
-On the other hand, it is a long-standing open question whether (non-comparison-based) circuits can sort n elements from the domain $[1.2^k]$ with $o(kn \log n)$ boolean gates.
+It is well-known that non-comparison-based techniques can allow us to sort n elements in $o(n\log n)$ time on a Random-Access Machine (RAM).
+On the other hand, it is a long-standing open question whether (non-comparison-based) circuits can sort n elements from the domain $[1..2^k]$ with $o(kn\log n)$ boolean gates.
 We consider weakened forms of this question: first, we consider a restricted class of sorting where the number of distinct keys is much smaller than the input length; and second, we explore Oblivious RAMs and probabilistic circuit families, i.e., computational models that are somewhat more powerful than circuits but much weaker than RAM.
-We show that Oblivious RAMs and probabilistic circuit families can sort $o(\log n)$ -bit keys in $o(n \log n)$ time or $o(kn \log n)$ circuit complexity where n is the input length.
-We also show that in the balls-and-bins model of sorting where each key may carry an opaque ball that can only be moved around atomically but cannot be computed upon, our result achieves optimality, in that any oblivious algorithm or probabilistic circuit family that sorts n balls each with a k-bit key where $k = O(\log n)$ must incur at least $\Omega(nk)$ atomic movement operations on balls.
-Moreover, for any such $k = O(\log n)$, our upper bound is almost tight, up to only $O(\log \log n)$ factor.
-We extend our result to support the case when the keys are chosen from a large space but the number of distinct keys is small.
+We show that Oblivious RAMs and probabilistic circuit families can sort $o(\log n)$ -bit keys in $o(n\log n)$ time or $o(kn\log n)$ circuit complexity where n is the input length.
+Our algorithms work in the balls-and-bins model, i.e., not only can they sort an array of numerical keys - if each key additionally carries an opaque ball, our algorithms can also move the balls into the correct order.
+We further show that in such a balls-and-bins model, it is impossible to sort $O(\log n)$ -bit keys in $o(n\log n)$ time, and thus the $o(\log n)$ -bit-key assumption is necessary for overcoming the $n\log n$ barrier.